gbv/aREF/aref.md

 RDF is a graph-based data structuring languages defined as abstract syntax by Klyne and Carroll ([2004](http://www.w3.org/TR/rdf-concepts/)).
 Several RDF variants exist (in particular see [Wood, 2013](http://www.w3.org/TR/rdf11-new/) for a comparision between RDF 1.0 and RDF 1.1).
+RDF extensions with named graphs, blank nodes as predicates, and literal nodes as subjects are not covered by this specification nor expressible in aREF.

 RDF data as encoded by aREF is defined as following:

 * An **RDF graph** is a set of *triples*.
 * A **triple** (also known as "statement") consists of a *subject*,